Profile picture for user kandrasik@clevefdn.org

 About Kristi

-Andrasik is a licensed independent social worker and urban studies doctoral student interested in issues of social equity, specifically at the intersection of lived experience, service delivery/implementation, philanthropy, and public policy.
+Andrasik is a licensed independent social worker and urban studies doctoral student interested in issues of social equity; specifically at the intersection of lived experience; service delivery/implementation; philanthropy; and public policy.
 She has extensive practitioner experience in social services and nonprofit management and currently works with a wide variety of community organizations as a Program Officer with the Cleveland Foundation.
 Andrasik serves on several statewide policy and equity philanthropy committees and is an Ohio LGBTQ Funding Ambassador.
 Andrasik's work on equity issues has been recognized with awards from Philanthropy Ohio and the Human Rights Campaign.

 In the News

-"When It Comes to Housing, Your Voucher is Your Stigma," Kristi Andrasik, Real Clear Policy, October 3, 2016.
+Opinion: "When It Comes to Housing, Your Voucher is Your Stigma," Kristi Andrasik, Real Clear Policy, October 3, 2016.

 Publications